 Scholarships and Exhibitions

 For admission to the School at age thirteen.
-Scholars and Exhibitioners are selected by competitive examination which usually takes place in the first week of May each year and the Roll of Scholars and Exhibitioners is published on the Friday evening of the same week.
+Scholars and Exhibitioners are selected by competitive examination "Election", which usually takes place in the last week of April each year and the Roll of Scholars and Exhibitioners is published on the Friday evening of the same week.
 About 14 Scholarships and 6 Exhibitions are awarded each year.

 The following awards are made on the results of the examination:-

 An Exhibition or Nomination ensures a place in a Commoner House, but it carries no remission of fees.
 Scholars and Exhibitioners are placed on the Roll in alphabetical order.
 Please click here for the most recent Election Roll.

 Scholars are usually admitted to College in the September following the examination; a very young Scholar may, however, have his entry deferred.
 The seventy Scholars live together in College.
 Consistent with the School's commitment to proper use of its charitable funds, scholarships will carry no prima facie remission.
 However, the Warden and Fellows have power to remit all or part of the fee in cases of financial need.
 The Bursar will invite parents who wish to do so to submit a means-test application well before the Election examination.

 A Scholarship or Exhibition is tenable during the whole of a boy's time at School unless forfeited because of idleness or other misconduct.
 No boy may hold both a Scholarship and an Exhibition at the same time.